needle-di/core/docs/concepts/containers.md

 );
 ```

-Learn more about the different kind of [providers](./providers) you can use for binding.
+Learn more about the different types of [providers](./providers) you can use for binding.

 ## Constructing & retrieving services